-CL1 has no spinning media storage devices, such as hard disk drives or optical drives.
+CL1B has no spinning media storage devices, such as hard disk drives or optical drives.
 It relies on NAND Flash memory for non-volatile storage.
-1 GByte of SLC NAND Flash is provided using a single integrated circuit.
-The interface between the processor and the NAND is ciritical to system performance.
-It is both high-speed and provides ECC calculation in hardware.
-Data may be accessed from the NAND device at over 30 MBytes/sec.
+4 GBytes of MLC NAND Flash are provided using a single internal micro MMC/SD card.
+Alternative SKUs which provide other size internal Flash storage may be provided.
+The interface between the processor and the NAND is critical to system performance.
+It is high-speed (guaranteed to be at least 2MBytes/s with regular performance above 10 MBytes/s) and provides error-correction and wear-leveling functions in hardware.

-The endurance of the NAND device is one hundred thousand erase cycles, with a data retention of at least ten years.
-No wear-levelling of the device is provided in hardware, as it is provided by the operating system.
+The endurance of the NAND device is five thousand erase cycles, with a data retention lifetime of at least ten years.
+Wear-leveling of the device to avoid premature failure is provided in hardware.
+The internal micro MMC/SD card may be replaced by dismantling the laptop.